nosqlbench/nosqlbench/docs/services/docs/markdown/02_getting_started/02_running.md

 insert into baselines.keyvalue (key, value) values (9,97405552);
 ```

-One thing to know is that DSBench deterministically generates data, so the generated values will be the same from run to run.
+One thing to know is that nosqlbench deterministically generates data, so the generated values will be the same from run to run.

 Now we are ready to write some data to our database.
 Go ahead and execute the following from your command line: